Dave9400/HODLRaceDAO/contracts/CONTRACTREVIEW.md

 **Impact:** Complete loss of funds

 **Attack:**
-1. Deploy NASCORNClaim on Chain A (Base) with 500M NASCORN
+1. Deploy APEXClaim on Chain A (Base) with 500M APEX
 2. User claims 50M tokens with valid signature
-3. Attacker deploys identical NASCORNClaim on Chain B (Optimism) with same signer address
+3. Attacker deploys identical APEXClaim on Chain B (Optimism) with same signer address
-4. Attacker funds Chain B contract with NASCORN
+4. Attacker funds Chain B contract with APEX
 5. Attacker replays same signature from Chain A on Chain B
 6. Drains Chain B contract